Sustainable Development and Climate Change:

 - Experience first-hand climate change challenges for vulnerable cities and vulnerable ecosystems.

 - Give a last glimpse to the disappearing glaciers from the top of the Italian Alps.

-- Meet the Italian experts on sustainable development and climate change in Bologna and Milan.
+- Meet the Italian experts on sustainable development and climate change.

 - Discover the MOSE, a state-of-the-art system of mobile water barriers to protect Venice from flooding.

 - Visit the Food and Agriculture Organization (FAO) in Rome.